Nazmul2003/PLC_Programming/README.md

 # PLC_Programming
-Here are some projects on PLC that I made during my B.E. degree at Jadavpur University
+Here are some PLC projects on Industrial Automation that I made during my B.E. degree at Jadavpur University